-- Joint Health and Safety Committee (JHSC) member information can be found at Ontario's Guide for Health and Safety Committees and Representatives page.14 - Institutions may have an OHS workplace designate who will assist with recommendations made by the JHSC; - The OHS workplace designate would also work closely with IPAC lead to report HCW/ staff illness to institution management and OMT where necessary. - Assess and address any workplace-related health and safety concerns.
+- The Occupational Health and Safety Act (OHSA) requires employers to take every precaution reasonable in the circumstances for the protection of workers (includes protecting workers from transmission of infectious disease in the workplace). - Joint Health and Safety Committee (JHSC) member information can be found at Ontario's Guide for Health and Safety Committees and Representatives page. - Institutions may have an OHS workplace designate who will assist with recommendations made by the JHSC; - The OHS workplace designate would also work closely with IPAC lead to report HCW/ staff illness to institution management and OMT where necessary. - Assess and address any workplace-related health and safety concerns.